 I have put a lot of time and effort into the breeding and raising of my puppies and my first responsibility is to them.
 My next responsibility is to the people who picked me to be the breeder of their next family member.
 My responsibility to both is to do my best to ensure the wrong puppy does not go to the wrong home.
 I do my best to identify the needs of each individual puppy and work hard to bring out the best in each one (nurture) however underlying all that there is still the basic temperament (nature) of the puppy as this does not change.
-Finding out what kind of temperament each puppy has is the best way to determine which puppy should go where.
+Finding out what kind of temperament each puppy has is the best way for me to determine which puppy should go where.
 This of course also means I need to learn about the lifestyle, individual needs, experience level, training styles, desires and flexibilities of the individuals and families who want my puppies.
 I do this through phone calls, emails, visits and of course with the puppy application form so it is important that you are as through as possible.
 Once all of the above is given comprehensive consideration and when the puppies are just over 7 weeks of age I will then make every effort to match each puppy's energy level, temperament and training needs to the owner or family that best suits them.
-Having raised puppies for over a decade I am well aware that sometimes a puppy can just speak to a persons heart so with all things being equal this too will be given serious consideration however if price, colour or being permitted to pick just any puppy out of the litter is your primary consideration, I am probably not the breeder for you and do wish you the best in finding a puppy from someone else better suited to your needs.
+Having raised puppies for over a decade I am well aware that sometimes a puppy can just speak to a persons heart so with all things being equal this too will be given serious consideration however if price, the colour of the puppy or being permitted to pick out your own puppy is of primary importance to you, I am probably not the breeder for you and do wish you the best in finding a puppy from someone else better suited to your needs.